Anthony Cannon, MSD, Switzerland

+Take advantage of the opportunity to focus on freeze drying technologies and processes and get a first hand demonstration of solutions for diverse requirements.
 Further, benefit from the workshop where you can get a hands-on experience in freeze drying yourself.
 In small groups, you will learn how the freeze drying output is affected by different equipment, parameter changes, solvents, etc.

 Lyophilization (or freeze drying) is one of the most exciting technologies in the pharmaceutical industry, although it is a very old process for the preservation of unstable materials.
-Trends are growing towards using non-aqueous systems.
+Trends are growing towards using non-aqueous Systems.